-The model-view-controller (MVC) framework used in the HIT Model and many other popular apps separates the user interface (view) from the brains (model and controller).
-This protects the back end from erroneous input and enhances the user experience.
+I use the model-view-controller (MVC) framework used in the HIT Model.
+MVC separates the user interface (view) from the brains (model and controller).
+In that way, it enhances the user experience and protects the back-end from erroneous input.

 Capitalize the Deal Appropriately

-All this work boils down to two things – preparing your management team to neutralize seasonality in your hotel and capitalizing the deal appropriately.
-Your business plan will prepare the management team, but your lenders and investors are concerned with when and how they get paid.
+All this work boils down to two things – preparing your management team and capitalizing the deal appropriately.
+Your ability to neutralize seasonality will have a dramatic impact on how lenders and investors perceive your deal.

 Monthly Debt Service

-Rough financial models account for debt service on an annual basis, which is fine for a back-of-the-envelope analysis.
-However, the lender expects you to stroke a monthly check, so you’ll want to understand whether you’ll fall short monthly.
+Rough financial models account for debt service annually, which is fine for a back-of-the-envelope analysis.
+However, the lender expects you to stroke a monthly check.
+Therefore, you’ll want to understand whether you fall short in any month.

-Go to your lender with a clear ask about how you want to pay and how much you need to reserve for operational shortfalls.
-It may make sense to ask for a little larger working capital reserve than you need with the option to pay it down or distribute to equity upon stabilization.
+Go to your lender with a clear ask about much you need to reserve for operational shortfalls.
+It may make sense to ask for a larger working capital reserve than you need with the option to pay it down or distribute to equity upon stabilization.

-Remember, lower risk is usually associated to lower cost of capital.
+Remember, the lower risk is usually associated with a lower cost of capital.

 Model True-to-Life Distributions

-Investor distributions may be sporadic and of inconsistent amounts depending on the business plan.
-A deep renovation, for example, could delay equity distributions for three years or more until the property stabilizes.
-Like anything with your investors, this only becomes a problem if it is unexpected.
+Investor distributions may be sporadic and inconsistent, depending on the business plan.
+For example, a deep renovation may delay equity distributions until the property stabilizes.
+That only becomes a problem if it is unexpected, like anything with your investors.

 Investor relations starts with good communication.
 A financial model that provides for potential real-life scenarios will help you appropriately craft that message.